williamtianqi/INTD365_GROUP/README.txt

 2.3 Questions continued
 9. Briefly discuss your modifications to the grammar.

-10. Provide 10 random sentences generated with grammar3.gr that illustrate your modifications.

 We have now modiffied our CFG into a PCFG.
 CFG is a context free grammar and PCFG is a probabilistic context free grammar.